sb0123/pipenv-cookiecutter/README.md

 - Continuous Integration with [GitHub Actions](https://github.com/features/actions)

 ## Quickstart
+If you have used this cookiecutter template to create projects before, you can skip this section.

-Before you start, make sure you've covered [the basics](./the_basics.md).
-That link takes you to a neat writeup about steps to take to set up a fresh machine.
+If this is your first time, please make sure you've covered [the basics](./the_basics.md) before you start.
+That link takes you to a neat writeup about steps to take when setting up on a fresh machine.
 There is even a handy script [basics](./basics.sh) you can run.

 Install **pipx**
 ```